-Below features apply to all types of systems, and all types of batteries.
-Both lead batteries and batteries with a CAN-bus BMS.
+Below features apply to all types of systems when DVCC is enabled: Offgrid, Backup, ESS, marine and others.
+And applies to all types of batteries: lead batteries as well as lithium batteries, both with and without a CAN-bus BMS connected to the Victron system.

-A user-configurable maximum charge current setting.
+- A user-configurable maximum charge current setting.
 It works across the whole system.
 MPPTs are automatically prioritized over the mains/generator.
 In case a CANBUS-BMS is connected and the BMS requests a maximum charge current that is different from the user-configurable setting, the lower of the two will be used.
-This setting is available in the "Settings \rightarrow "System Setup" menu on the Venus-device.

-- Shared voltage sense (SVS) for VE.Bus devices and VE.Direct Solar Chargers. - The system automatically selects the best available voltage measurement.
+This setting is available in the "Settings → "System Setup" menu on the Venus-device. - Shared voltage sense (SVS) for VE.Bus devices and VE.Direct Solar Chargers. - The system automatically selects the best available voltage measurement.
 It will use the voltage from the BMS or a BMV battery monitor, if possible, otherwise it will use the battery voltage reported by the VE.Bus system. - The voltage displayed on the GUI reflects the same voltage measurement. - Shared Voltage Sense (SVS) is by default enabled when DVCC is enabled.
 It can be disabled with a switch in the Settings → System Setup menu.